-Part of the application process requires applicants to pass a history and culture exam, and a Spanish language aptitude examination, tested with an oral conversation.
+Part of the application process requires applicants to pass a history & culture exam, as well as a Spanish language aptitude examination, tested with an oral conversation.

 In years past, the history exam consisted of studying 100 “multiple choice” type questions, answering 5 and getting at least 3 correct.
 However, since January 2018 the exam process has been revised to test your knowledge of Mexican culture and history, and a reading comprehension exam has been introduced to test your Spanish language.

-Some people are exempt from the history and culture exam, but all applicants must demonstrate a working knowledge of Spanish, tested via an exam.
+Some people are exempt from the history & culture exam, but all applicants must demonstrate a working knowledge of Spanish, tested via an oral exam.

-The following are exempt from the history and culture exam:
+The following are exempt from the history & culture exam: